pablopenlop/gradewing_guide/docs/other.md

 #### Risk-Free Docker Cleanup

-!!! note "Removes only "orphaned" data and images not currently "In Use" by a container."
+!!! note "Removes only "orphaned" data."

 ```bash
 docker volume prune
 ```
+!!! warning "Removes only images not currently "In Use" by a container.
+This command disables the ability to roll back to prior Docker images."
 ```bash
 docker image prune -a
 ```